sepiaahc/rnaseq-hfd-vs-lfd-urothelium/README.md

 The overlapping genes represent transcriptomic responses shared between sexes.

 ## KEY FINDINGS
-Differentially expressed genes (DEGs) were identified using the criteria of adjusted p-value (padj) < 0.05 and |log2FoldChange| > 1.
+- Differentially expressed genes (DEGs) were identified using the criteria of adjusted p-value (padj) < 0.05 and |log2FoldChange| > 1.

-Female:
-- Upregulated genes: 184
-- Downregulated genes: 34

-Male:
-- Upregulated genes: 159
-- Downregulated genes: 70

-Venn analysis was performed separately for upregulated and downregulated genes to identify genes shared between female and male mice.
-Atau jika ingin lebih ringkas untuk README GitHub:
+- FN1 (Fibronectin 1) was significantly upregulated in both female and male datasets, making it one of the most consistently dysregulated genes following High-Fat Diet (HFD) treatment.
+This consistency suggests that FN1 may represent a common molecular response to obesity-induced changes in the urothelium.
+- FN1 was also identified among the Top 10 Upregulated Genes, with a log2FoldChange of 2.51, indicating a robust increase in gene expression in the HFD group compared with the LFD group.
+This result highlights FN1 as one of the strongest transcriptional changes observed in this RNA-seq analysis.
+- FN1 encodes fibronectin, a major extracellular matrix (ECM) glycoprotein involved in cell adhesion, cell migration, tissue remodeling, wound healing, and extracellular matrix organization.
+Therefore, the increased expression of FN1 may reflect extracellular matrix remodeling and altered tissue homeostasis in response to HFD exposure.
+- The reproducible upregulation of FN1 across both sexes suggests that this gene could serve as a potential molecular biomarker associated with obesity-induced urothelial alterations.
+However, further validation through pathway enrichment analysis, independent datasets, and experimental studies is required to confirm its biological role.

 ## Biological Interpretation
 Several highly expressed genes identified in this analysis have previously been associated with: